zendframework/zf2-documentation/docs/languages/en/user-guide/modules.rst

 ``ServiceManager``.
 We need two initial sections: ``controller`` and ``view_manager``.
 The controller section provides a list of all the controllers provided by the module.
 We will need one controller, ``AlbumController``, which we’ll reference as ``Album\Controller\Album``.
-We call it this as the key must be unique across all modules, so we preﬁx with our module name.
+The controller key must be unique across all modules, so we preﬁx it with our module name.

 Within the ``view_manager`` section, we add our view directory to the ``TemplatePathStack`` conﬁguration.
 This will allow it to ﬁnd the view scripts for